Saturation effects in SIDIS at very forward rapidities: Inclusive DIS: symmetric vs. aligned-jet configurations

 The results in Eqs.~\eqref{sigmahighMV} and \eqref{sigmahigh} confirm our earlier statement in this section, namely the fact that the aligned-jet configurations dominate the DIS cross-section $\sigma_\rmT$ at high $Q^2$ only so long as one can neglect the onset of the BK anomalous dimension.
 This is the actual physical situation at not too high energies (in particular, in the MV model and, more generally, in the regime where the DGLAP evolution is the dominant QCD dynamics).
 It is furthermore the case at {\it any} energy, provided $Q^2$ is sufficiently high $Q^2$ --- larger than the upper limit of the geometric scaling region (which, via the high-energy evolution, grows with $\eta$ even faster than $Q_s^2$) \cite{Iancu:2002tr,Mueller:2002zm,Iancu:2004bx}).

-The above results also show that, irrespective of the precise value of $\gamma\le 1$, inclusive DIS at high $Q^2\gg Q_s^2$ is controlled by relatively small dipoles undergoing weak scattering ($r\ll 1/Q_s$).
-The corresponding contribution of the large dipoles with $r\gtrsim 1/Q_s$, as estimated in \eqn{sigmahighsat}, is parametrically smaller.
-This confirms another statement that we made earlier, namely, the fact that the SIDIS configurations which are most interesting for studies of saturation yield only a negligible contribution to the inclusive cross-section.
+{The above results also show that, irrespective of the precise value of $\gamma\le 1$, inclusive DIS at high $Q^2\gg Q_s^2$ is controlled by relatively small dipoles undergoing weak scattering ($r\ll 1/Q_s$).
+The corresponding contribution of the large dipoles with $r\gtrsim 1/Q_s$, as estimated in \eqn{sigmahighsat}, is parametrically smaller, in the sense that it lacks the logarithm enhancement visible in Eqs.~\eqref{sigmahighMV} and \eqref{sigmahigh}.
+We thus conclude that the SIDIS configurations which are most interesting for studies of saturation yield a relatively small contribution to the inclusive cross-section, which is however sizeable --- it is only logarithmically suppressed compared to the dominant contribution.}

 Before we conclude this section, let us notice that, when $\gamma < 1$, the parametric estimate shown in \eqn{sigmahigh} for $\sigma_\rmT$ also holds for the longitudinal cross-section $\sigma_\rmL$; in that case too, this result is generated by symmetric dipole configurations with $z\sim 1/2$ and $r\sim 1/Q$.
 But unlike $\sigma_\rmT$, the longitudinal cross-section is controlled by symmetric configurations even when $\gamma=1$, so in that case $\sigma_\rmL$ is lacking the large logarithm $ \ln({Q^2}/{Q_s^2}) $ visible in \eqn{sigmahighMV} and thus is suppressed relative to $\sigma_\rmT$.